bonitoo-io/telegraf/plugins/inputs/win_perf_counters/README.md

  There are a lot of other good objects to monitor, if you know what to look for.
  This file is likely to be updated in the future with more examples for useful configurations for separate scenarios.

+ ### Schema

+ *Measurement name* is specified per performance object or `win_perf_counters` by default.

+ *Tags:*
+  - computer - computer name, if specified in the `Computers` parameter, otherwise omitted
+  - objectname - normalized name of the performance object
+  - instance - instance name, if performance object supports multiple instances, otherwise omitted

+  *Fields* are counters of the performance object.
+The field name is normalized counter name.

 ### Plugin wide

 Plugin wide entries are underneath `[[inputs.win_perf_counters]]`.